 Procedures for staff and volunteers to follow in an emergency should include:

-As well as workers, HSE strongly recommends that you include the visiting public in your first aid, medical and ambulance needs assessment.
-You should balance onsite medical and ambulance provision against existing local NHS and ambulance service provision and capacity.
+As well as workers, HSE strongly recommends that you include the visiting public in your first-aid, medical and ambulance needs assessment.
+Make sure you will have enough medical assistance and ambulances onsite and liaise with your local NHS and ambulance service so they can balance your needs against their local capacity.

 Except for small, low-risk events where ambulances may not be required, and at events where they are not onsite, plans should be drawn up in conjunction with the local NHS ambulance service to clarify how patients will be taken to hospital.

 The Events Industry Forum's 'purple guide' includes example first-aid and medical assessments for an audience at an event.